Caldis/Mos/README.enUS.md

 - Allows customizing scroll behavior, such as the speed and acceleration.
 - Allows customizing the scrolling behavior for touchpad and mouse wheel separately.
 - Provides an informative graph that shows the scroll events.
-- Built in per app block/allow list support.
+- Built-in per app block/allow list support.
 - Coded with Swift.